 AdWords Tips Posts from the Internet Marketing Blog

-This is the fourth post in a series that focuses on using the various tools located within the Google AdWords tools and analysis tab.
-Previous posts have focused on:The Google AdWords change history toolThe AdWords conversion tabGoogle Analytics Reporting within the AdWords InterfaceAnd in this post we’ll be walking through how to leverage Google Website Optimizer within your AdWords account.
+This is the sixth post in a series that focuses on using the various tools located within the Google AdWords tools and analysis tab.
+Previous posts have focused on:The Google AdWords change history toolThe AdWords conversion tabGoogle Analytics Reporting within the AdWords InterfaceGoogle Website OptimizerThe Google AdWords Keyword ToolThe Google AdWords Traffic EstimatorIn this post we’ll walk through how to get the most out of the Google AdWords Placement Tool.

 What is the Google AdWords Placement Tool?The placement tool is very similar to the search-focused AdWords keyword tool with the major exception that it’s focused on helping you locate placements to target on Google’s Display Network.How to Use the Google AdWords Placement ToolTo leverage the AdWords placement tool, you ... > Read more

 On the heels of Google’s sunsetting of ad rotation in AdWords I had some additional questions about how, exactly, the “new ad rotation” would work, so I connected with our Google AdWords rep to get answers to my questions.Here’s what Google had to say about the change:AdWords currently offers three ad rotation settings: optimize for clicks, optimize for conversions, and rotate evenly.

 Using the “rotate” setting for ad rotation is helpful for testing new creatives, but when run indefinitely can inhibit advertiser performance and deliver less relevant ads to our users.Starting next week, the “rotate” setting for ad rotation will change.
 Instead of rotating creatives for an indefinite period of time, this setting will only rotate for a period of 30 days.
 After that... > Read more